 1. Read, analyze, and critique philosophical texts.
 2. Demonstrate knowledge of key concepts, major arguments, problems, and terminology in philosophy.
 3. Present logically persuasive arguments both orally and in writing.
 4. Demonstrate critical thinking skills in evaluation and application of philosophical concepts to various aspects of life.

 VI.
 Student Learning Outcomes Assessment

-Online exams will be used to determine course comprehension, and students will write discussion board posts designed to promote exploration of course concepts.
+In-person exams will be used to determine course comprehension, and students will write journal entries designed to promote exploration of course concepts.

 VII.
 Textbook

 Required Text